Book Reader Magazine

 Connect with the Author on their Websites and Social media profiles

-Featured Author Patrick Higgins
+Featured Author Edward Burley

-Featured Interview With Patrick Higgins
+Featured Interview With Edward Burley

 Tell us a little about yourself.
 Where were you raised?
 Where do you live now?